Two Regimes

 Guided Practice

-1. After discussing the information presented in the lecture, distribute copies of the memoir excerpts from Two Regimes – A Mother’s Memoir of Wartime Survival by Teodora Verbitskaya and the Teodora background sheet.
+1. After discussing the information presented in the lecture, distribute copies of the memoir excerpts from Two Regimes (A Memoir) by Teodora Verbitskaya

-3. Then have students perform the map exercise in class to have students locate the key places in her memoir.
+4. Then have students perform the map exercise in class to have students locate the key places in her memoir.
 10 minutes

-4. Walk around and briefly guide students who may be confused about the events/details in the memoir.
+5. Walk around and briefly guide students who may be confused about the events/details in the memoir.

 Independent Practice